 Dracula, of course, inspired hundreds of vampire films, from Nosferatu to Buffy The Vampire Slayer; many of which show vampires seductively hypnotizing and enthralling members of the opposite sex.
 The Hammer Studio films are particularly notable for their erotic hypnosis scenes.
-Dracula Has Risen from the Grave and The Brides of Dracula both showed vampires entrancing beautiful women in their bed chambers; women who became sexually aroused and open as they fell under the vampires’ influence.
+Dracula Has Risen from the Grave and The Brides of Dracula both showed vampires entrancing beautiful women in their bed chambers; and the women clearly became sexually aroused and open as they fell under the vampires’ influence.

 In the 1960s and 70s, television writers began including hypnosis into their programs.
 Batman, Bewitched, Get Smart, Gilligan’s Island, Scooby Doo, I Dream of Jeanie, Lost in Space, Josie and the Pussycats, Superfriends, and even Underdog all broadcast episodes with some form of hypnosis or mind control.
 These shows were less overtly sexual.
 But when the hypnotist and subject were opposite genders, the scenes often contained subtle erotic undertones.
 In Gilligan’s Island, for example, a mad scientist invents a ring that turns the wearer into an obedient robot.
 When the girls put on the ring, they become entranced.
 And their blank facial expressions closely resembles that of the entranced women in the vampire films.

 At the same time, DC and Marvel comics developed dozens of mind controlling villains such as Emma Frost, Jarvis Tetch, Kilgrave, Poison Ivy, and The Ring Master.
 Each had their own style of mind control, some of which were overtly sexual.
 Poison Ivy, for example, used her sexuality to seduce men, then used sexual pheromones to entrance and enslave them.
-Kilgrave’s body produced pheromones that force people obey him, and he often used this power to compel women to love him.
+Kilgrave’s body produced pheromones that force people obey him.
+And he often used this power to compel women to love him.

-Entertainment.
 Many people listen to erotic hypnosis audio and video files for the same reasons other people read romance novels, watch porn, or listen to other types of erotic audio.
 As I mentioned in my article on that subject, listening to erotic audio files helps us invoke the arousal and excitement we enjoy feeling.
 But hypnosis enables us to go deeper into the fantasy.
 An imaginative hypnotist can create elaborate fantasy scenes in the virtual reality of the mind.
-The subject can then experience an erotic kidnap fantasy, sex in a Victorian art studio, or a dungeon, or on a secluded beach.
+The subject can then experience an erotic kidnap fantasy, sex in a Victorian art studio, in a dungeon, or on a secluded beach.

-Erotic hypnosis is especially good for those fantasies that strike us as intensely erotic, but too dangerous to experience for real (such as erotic brainwashing, mind control, and forced arousal fantasies) or fantasies that are impossible to make real (vampire and magical seduction fantasies).
+Audio files are especially good for those fantasies that strike us as intensely erotic, but too dangerous to experience for real (such as erotic brainwashing, mind control, and forced arousal fantasies) or fantasies that are impossible to make real (vampire and magical seduction fantasies).

-Hypnosis also provides a natural complement to other D/s activities, such as submission and obedience training.
+Hypnosis also provides a natural complement to other D/s activities, such as submission and obedience training and petplay.
 During D/s sessions, submissives enter a frame of mind called subspace.
 This is the frame of mind in which a sub is receptive to being sexually controlled and trained.
 In this state of mind, the submissive feels emotionally connected to their dom.
 Hypnosis can enhance these feelings to the point where a sub can actually feel a dominant’s will moving their body or influencing their thoughts.
 This can create intense feelings of belonging and intimacy.

 We all imagine ourselves as someone else.
-We read a book or see a movie, and we imagine what we would do in the hero’s situation.
+Reading a book or watching a movie, we imagine what we would do in the hero’s situation.
 We imagine ourselves as comic book superheroes, spies, soldiers, politicians, teachers, sorcerers, etc. It’s normal, it’s healthy, it stimulates our creativity, and it adds variety to otherwise routine activities.